IndiraFa/XAI_medical_images_viscoin/README.md

 │        │   ├── classifiers         # Testing function for the classifier
 │        │   └── viscoin             # Testing functions for the viscoin ensemble
 │        │
-│        └── training       # Training functions
+│        ├── training       # Training functions
-│            ├── classifiers         # Training function for the classifier
+│        │   ├── classifiers         # Training function for the classifier
-│            ├── losses              # Loss functions
+│        │   ├── losses              # Loss functions
-│            ├── utils               # Training utilities
+│        │   ├── utils               # Training utilities
-│            └── viscoin             # Training function for the viscoin ensemble │
+│        │   ├── viscoin      # PERSONAL WORK - adaptation of the training function for the viscoin
+│        │   └── viscoin_custom   # PERSONAL WORK - adaptation for custom parameters
+│        │
+│        └── utils       # Utility functions
+│            ├── gradcam
+│            ├── images
+│            ├── logging
+│            ├── maths
+│            ├── metrics
+│            └── types
+│
-├── train_classifier_CUB.py  # script to train the classifier on the CUB-200 dataset - PERSONAL WORK
+├── train_classifier_CUB.py  # PERSONAL WORK - script to train the classifier on the CUB-200 dataset
-├── train_classifier_NCT_CRC_HE.py # script to train the classifier on the NCT_CRC_HE dataset - PERSONAL WORK
+├── train_classifier_NCT_CRC_HE.py # PERSONAL WORK - script to train the classifier on the NCT_CRC_HE dataset
-├── train_viscoin_CUB.py  # script to train the VisCoIN model on the CUB-200 dataset - PERSONAL WORK
+├── train_viscoin_CUB.py  # PERSONAL WORK - script to train the VisCoIN model on the CUB-200 dataset
-└── train_viscoin_NCT_CRC_HE.py  # script to train the VisCoIN model on the NCT_CRC_HE dataset - PERSONAL WORK
+└── train_viscoin_NCT_CRC_HE.py  # PERSONAL WORK - script to train the VisCoIN model on the NCT_CRC_HE dataset
 ````

 ## Set up